atomix/atomix.github.io/atomix/docs/consistency.md

 layout: docs
 project: atomix
 menu: docs
-title: Concepts
+title: Consistency
 ---

 {:.no-margin-top}
-Atomix is built around several fundamental concepts that are worth learning about in order to fully utilize its capabilities.
+Consistency and how it is achieved is a fundamental concept in Atomix.
+This page describe's Atomix's consistency model and where it fits among other systems.

 ## CAP theorem